500 mg Calcium Citrate Supplement For Bone Health

 Feature Calcium Citrate Calcium Carbonate

-Absorption More easily absorbed, especially in low-stomach-acid conditions† Requires more stomach acid for proper absorption†
+Absorption More easily absorbed, especially in low stomach acid conditions† Requires more stomach acid for proper absorption†

 When to Take Can be taken with or without food† Best taken with food to improve absorption†

-Examples of Use Often recommended for older adults or those with absorption concerns† Commonly used in over-the-counter antacids
+Common Uses Often recommended for older adults or those with absorption concerns† Commonly used in over-the-counter antacids

 Q: